 The criminal justice system is characterized by uncertainty for the accused person.
 I provide value for my clients when I minimize that uncertainty and advocate for their best position.”

 Kent serves as a Bencher of the Law Society of Alberta.
-He was elected in 2014 as one of twenty lawyers across the Province responsible for regulating the legal profession in Alberta.
-He currently serves as a member of the Executive Committee, the Vice-Chair of the Conduct Committee, Chair of the Innovations in Regulation Task Force.
-He also sits on the Policy Committee and the Legal Aid Negotiation Task Force.
+He was elected in 2014 as one of twenty lawyers across the Province responsible for regulating the legal profession in Alberta and its 9500 lawyers.
+He currently serves as a member of the Executive Committee and the Vice-Chair of the Audit and Finance Committee He also sits on the Policy Committee and the Legal Aid Negotiation Task Force.

 Kent is the member of the Board of Directors of the Schizophrenia Society of Alberta and sits on the Executive Committee.
 The SSA is a Provincial Organization who serves people diagnosed with Schizophrenia through support, housing projects and through education and the goal of eliminating the stigma against the mentally ill in our society.
 The work of the SSA is a passion for Kent and it forms a large part of his passion for criminal defence law.